-Some of the most popular times for crewed Caribbean sailing charters include the Christmas and New Years period and the Easter weekend, when the islands fill up with festivities.
+Some of the most popular times for crewed Caribbean sailing yacht charters include the Christmas and New Year’s period and the Easter weekend when the islands fill up with festivities.
 You will discover more secluded sailing destinations and deserted beaches outside of these peak holidays, but the festive magic is hard to beat.
 The choice is yours...

-Seeing the Caribbean by sailing yacht means maximising your island-hopping experience, allowing you to explore every little bay that takes your fancy.
+Maximising your island-hopping experience onboard a Carribean sailing yacht charter allows you to explore every little bay that takes your fancy.
 Drop anchor by tiny secluded coves and discover deserted islands where you really can get away from it all.

 For skippered Caribbean sailing holidays, look no further than Oyster.
 Our beautiful boats are light and spacious with luxurious furnishings that prioritise comfort without compromising on practicality.
 Large windows below decks mean you’ll be able to spot every single palm tree that dots the horizon, while our highly-professional crew come equipped with a local’s knowledge of every part of the Caribbean.

-The BVIs are an iconic cruising ground, not to be missed.
+An iconic cruising ground for Carribean sailing holidays, the BVIs are not to be missed.
 With nightlife that will have you dancing until dawn, seafood restaurants with fresh tuna and gin-clear waters offering perfect conditions for snorkelling and diving, this is the epitome of island living.
 Sail out to the caves at Norman Island to swim amongst exotic sea life and marvel at the vibrant colours.
 For charter guests who want nothing more than to lie on the sand and relax, cruise over to Anguilla, where the island’s flat topography makes for some truly phenomenal beaches.
 As the sun begins to set, head to The Rum Bar at Cooper Island, or for those who want to party all night, why not hop between the many lively bars on Jost Van Dyke.

-The BVIs provide a delightful climate throughout the peak charter season: a perfect escape from the colder weather experienced by those left behind in the Northern Hemisphere.
+The BVIs provide a delightful climate throughout the peak charter season: a perfect escape from the colder weather of the Northern Hemisphere.

 The Leeward Islands are famous for their good sailing winds, making them a must-visit destination for experienced sailors or those on skippered Caribbean sailing holidays, where the crew will guide your vessel while you simply relax.
 Head to Antigua, one of the most important superyacht hubs in the Caribbean, for unmatched glamour and a rich history.
 Don’t leave without touring Nelson’s Dockyard, the preserved 18th-century base of the British Fleet in the West Indies.